Colorado Springs Drinking Water Quality

 Is Colorado Springs Tap Water Safe to Drink?

-Colorado Springs tap water meets all current EPA drinking water standards.
+Colorado Springs tap water meets EPA health standards, with some contaminants worth monitoring.

 PFAS "Forever Chemicals"No PFAS "forever chemicals" were detected in available test data.